 K I R S T I N C H E N ‘s second novel, Bury What We Cannot Take (Little A, March 2018), was named a best book of the year by Entropy, Popsugar, and Book Bub, and a top pick of the season by Electric Literature, The Millions, The Rumpus, Harper’s Bazaar, and InStyle.
-She is also the author of Soy Sauce for Beginners, a Kindle First selection, an O, The Oprah Magazine “book to pick up now,” and a Glamour book club pick.
+She is also the author of Soy Sauce for Beginners, an Amazon bestseller, an O, The Oprah Magazine “book to pick up now,” and a Glamour book club pick.

-She has received awards from the Steinbeck Fellows Program, Sewanee, Hedgebrook, the Napa Valley Writers’ Conference, and the National Arts Council of Singapore.
-Her writing has appeared in Real Simple, Literary Hub, Manrepeller, Zyzzyva, and the Best New Singaporean Short Stories, among others.
+She has received awards from the Steinbeck Fellows Program, Sewanee, Hedgebrook, the Napa Valley Writers’ Conference, the Toji Cultural Foundation, and the National Arts Council of Singapore.
+Her writing has appeared in Real Simple, Literary Hub, Writer’s Digest, Manrepeller, Zyzzyva, and the Best New Singaporean Short Stories.
 She holds an MFA from Emerson College and a BA from Stanford University.
-Born and raised in Singapore, she currently resides in San Francisco, where she is working on a novel about the counterfeit handbag trade.
-She teaches creative writing at the University of San Francisco and Ashland University’s Low-Residency MFA Program.
+Born and raised in Singapore, she lives in San Francisco, where she is working on a novel about the counterfeit handbag trade.
+She teaches creative writing at the University of San Francisco and in Ashland University’s Low-Residency MFA Program.